How to get Help

 The School has a tutoring center that can be reached:

-During their tutoring hours (hours posted on the door and on discord), in University Hall 129.
-Their current opening hours are:
+- During their tutoring hours (hours posted on the door and on discord), in University Hall 129.

 ACM Club